mattcieslak/MEAP/doc/source/tutorial.rst

 text file (.csv) or excel file (.xlsx) that contains the path to each data file to be scored.
 This file will be used to import the data for initial preprocessing.
 Later you will create a design file that contains information specific to your experimental design and analysis method.
-This initial input file MUST contain the following columns labeled as such:
+This initial input file MUST contain the columns containing the following information labeled as such:

 	1. **File** - specify the full path to each file to be scored
+	2. Inter-electrode distances-

+			A. When using a mylar band configuration label columns:
-	2. **electrode_distance_front** - the distance between impedance electrodes on the front of the torso.
+			  **electrode_distance_front** - the distance between impedance electrodes on the front of the torso.

-	3. **electrode_distance_back** - the distance between impedance electrodes on the back of the torso.
+			  **electrode_distance_back** - the distance between impedance electrodes on the back of the torso.
+			B. When using a spot electrode configuration label columns:
+			  **electrode_distance_left**

+			  **electrode_distance_right** and enter the corresponding measurements.

 .. note:: All measurements must be in centimeters.

-Front and back distances are for mylar band electrodes.
-If using spot electrodes to collect data, title your columns **electrode_distance_left** and **electrode_distance_right** and enter the corresponding measurements.
 For a complete list of input file options see :ref:`participant-parameters`.

 Here is an example input file:

 .. figure:: _static/input_excel_file.png
-   :scale: 30 %
+   :scale: 80 %
    :alt: excel input file
    :align: center